-We recognise there is a desire for clear and unambiguous guidance about the use of PPE equipment for the children’s social care workforce.
-Public Health Wales has produced the following guidance for use in health and care settings, which applies to children’s social care.
+We recognise there is a desire for clear guidance about the use of PPE equipment for the children’s social care workforce.
+Welsh Government has produced the following guidance for use in health and care settings, which applies to children’s social care.

-Practical advice on maintaining contact with children and families in different scenarios is provided in the next section, including in circumstances where face to face contact will be made.
+Practical advice on maintaining contact with children and families in different scenarios is provided in the next section, including the safe reintroduction of face to face contact and routine services.

 Testing for COVID-19

 Testing of key workers is of significant importance and commencing tests on the social care workforce is a priority.
-Population Sampling Centres have opened in Cardiff, Newport and in West and North Wales.
 We are testing social care workers in residential and domiciliary care settings who have symptoms to enable them to get back to work before the seven-day self-isolation or 14-day household quarantine period.
 Workers who show symptoms should self isolate immediately and book a test.
 Once that test result is known then: